 Ch 30 (or less for shorter gloves).

 Row 1: HDC in second Ch from hook and across the row (29).
 Turn, Ch 1

 Row 2-18 (or until you can wrap it around your hand): HDC in first and every St across the row.
 Repeat until you reach the desired width of your glove.

 Put your hand on top of your work as pictured above and wrap the other side around to see if the two sides are touching.

 Sew the sides together with the yarn needle, leaving a hole for your thumb (approx. 2″), approx. 2-3″ down from top.

 Fasten off and weave in all ends.

-I hope you like this super easy fingerless gloves crochet pattern!
-Share a photo of your makes and tag me on instagram @my_crochet_space.
+I hope you like these easy peasy fingerless gloves crochet pattern!
+Share a photo of your makes and tag me on Instagram @my_crochet_space.
 I would love to see them! 🙂